NEW YORK DHARMA

 Health & Safety Protocols

-All students are asked to excercise compassion and wise judgment in attending in-person programs.
+All students are asked to exercise compassion and wise judgment in attending in-person programs.

 **If you are not feeling 100% well on the day of the class/retreat, please do not attend.